Flashcards in Coastal Landscapes Deck (130):

 What is mass movement on the coast?

-Mass movement is the downhill movement of martial under the influence of gravity
+Mass movement is the downslope movement of rocks and soil from the cliff top under the influence of gravity

-What do types of mass movement vary according to?
+What do types of mass movement are there?

 What are the 4 different ways waves can erode the coast?

 It's when fragments of rock, pebbles and sand are picked up by the waves and thrown against the cliff face, causing pieces of rock to break off

 When waves crash against the cliff, the impact, force and weight of the water against the rocks wears away the rocks.
 It also compresses air in joints and faults in the rock, causing pressure to build and loose rocks to be dislodged.
 As the waves retreat, the compressed air is released, often explosively, causing the rock to weaken further

 Rocks fragments and pebbles carried by the waves are reduced in size as they collide against each other and the cliff face.
 They are eventually broken down into sand-sized particles, which are more easily transported by waves

 This is the chemical action on rocks by seawater.
 It is most effective on limestone rocks, in which calcium is dissolved and carried away in solution

 What do loose wet rocks do?

 Slump under the gravity along the curved slip planes